 Treatment of cataracts

-It is important to not delay the treatment of cataracts as it could eventually lead to blindness in one or both or the dog’s eyes.
+It is important to not delay the treatment of cataracts as it could eventually lead to blindness in one or both of the dog’s eyes.
 To date, the only effective treatment for cataracts is surgery, which goals are to restore the dog’s vision and prevent the secondary sequelae of cataracts such as glaucoma, uveitis, and retinal detachment.

 This type of surgery generally has a good success rate, however, it is not recommended for dogs with non-hereditary forms of cataracts.
-Dog cataracts are not preventable in most cases, but their progression could be delayed with regular eye examination and prompt treatment of the underlying diseases such as diabetes and eye trauma.
+Dog cataracts are not preventable in most cases, but their progression could be delayed with a regular eye examination and prompt treatment of underlying diseases such as diabetes and eye trauma.

 Glaucoma is one of the common dog eye problems which is characterized by the abnormal buildup of fluid (aqueous humor) inside the eyes.
 It occurs as a result of inadequate fluid drainage inside the eyes which causes a buildup of painful pressure within the eyes.

 If the fluid buildup is left untreated, the eyes would continue to enlarge and cause permanent damage to the optic nerve, resulting in irreversible blindness.